As an Amazon Associate I earn from qualifying purchases.

 The key is in the brine.
 A brine is one of my favorite things.
-I use meat brines all the time.The brine for freezer corn is a 1 cup water to 2 teaspoons of of sugar to 1 teaspoon of salt.
+I use meat brines all the time.The brine for freezer corn is a 1 cup water to 2 teaspoons of sugar to 1 teaspoon of salt.
 The corn to brine solution should be 2 cups of corn to 1/3-1/2 cup of brine.
 So, if you have around 10 cups of corn or five bags of sweet corn I would make a brine with 3 cups of water, 6 teaspoons of sugars, and 3 teaspoons of salt.
-To make the brine, heat the water, sugar and salt until all sugar and salt is dissolved.
+To make the brine, heat the water, sugar, and salt until all sugar and salt are dissolved.

 Depending on the amount of corn in each bag do a 4 corn to 1 brine ration.
 Like I said before I would do 1/3-1/2 cup of brine to two cups of corn.
-Add the brine into bags.
+Add the brine to freezer bags.
 Seal.
 Freeze.
 Enjoy all winter long.And now you know how to freeze sweet corn.